Particular/NServiceBus.Storage.MongoDB/docs/README.md

+## MongoDB Transactions

+By default the Saga and Outbox implementations utilize [MongoDB transactions](https://docs.mongodb.com/manual/core/transactions/), which is only supported in MongoDB server version 4.0 or greater and cannot be used in all configurations of MongoDB server.
+MongoDB transactions rely on the MongoDB server sessions feature.

-## MongoDB Sessions
+## MongoDB Server Sessions

-The Saga and Outbox implementations support MongoDB transactions, which also requires support for MongoDB sessions.
-This limits the use of this package to MongoDB server 3.6 or greater.
+The Saga and Outbox implementations are built around [MongoDB server sessions](https://docs.mongodb.com/manual/reference/server-sessions/).
+MongoDB sessions were introduced in MongoDB server version 3.6, however version 3.6 can only be used by this package when the user configures the package to disable use of transactions.

 ## Initialization